int-brain-lab/mtscomp/README.md

     """
     return cdata, {
         'version': '1.0',
+        'compression_algorithm': 'zlib',
+        'compression_level': '-1',
         'sample_rate': 30000.,
         'chunk_bounds': [0, 30000, 60000, ...],
         'chunk_offsets': [0, 1234, 5678, ...],
     }

-def uncompress(cdata_file, cmeta):
+def read(cdata, cmeta):
-    """Uncompress a compressed file and return a NumPy-like array (memmapping the compressed data).
+    """Read an array from a compressed dataset (two files, cdata and cmeta), and return a NumPy-like array (memmapping the compressed data on the fly).

     Parameters
     ----------

-    cfile : str or file handle
+    cdata : str or file handle
         File with the compressed data (if file handle, should be open in `a` mode). cmeta : dict or str (path to the metadata file) or file handle A dictionary with metadata about the compression (see doc of `compress()`).